kevinsa/leapblog-api/README.md

  ### User Interface

  - Styling needs some love due to me not catching the link to the design concept until the last minute.
-Continue migrating styles from index.css to styled components and reduce the dependenacy on index.css while making the components/container mark up more semantic
+Continue migrating styles from index.css to styled components and reduce the dependenacy on index.css while making the components/container markup more semantic

+ - Urls need to be prettier.
+Look into using slugs instead of using the firebase keys for blog post Urls (ie /blogposts/my-interesting-blog)

  - Dates on comments and blog posts can be displayed in a more user friendly format.
 Bring in a library like momentjs and provide better formatting (ie 2 days ago)